Statue Of Liberty Tickets And Tours

 The Crown of the Statue of Liberty| ©Erik Lindgren

-You can climb the Crown of the Statue of Liberty by paying a supplement or by purchasing a specific ticket.
+You can climb the Crown of the Statue of Liberty by paying a supplement or purchasing a specific ticket.
 The fun of climbing the crown of the Statue of Liberty is more to see the actual monument built on the inside, as the views from the top are not as spectacular.
-If you opt for this option, I recommend booking your tickets well in advance, as they sell out first.
+If you opt for this option, I recommend you book your Statue of Liberty tickets well in advance, as they sell out first.

-Book a tour of the Statue of Liberty
+Book a ticket or tour for the Statue of Liberty

 Where to eat when you visit the Statue of Liberty?